Theology Issues Links

 The thinking that is consistent with this site is that our forefathers had two very destructive reactions to the almost utter destruction of the "great catastrophe".
 Rather than blaming it on their own spiritual irresponsibility, they blamed God for visiting such a terrible event upon them—an unforgivable thing to do from a truly divine being—but then turned around and excused God for being angry because of their own failures and excesses at the time.
 They totally bought into the syndrome of their inferiority and their own guilt.

 The toxic miasma of that major posture taken by the ancients is still contaminating us today, as it is a part of every culture and religion.
-Christianity teaches that "we are born into sin", and it is true that we are born into this syndrome of blaming ourselves.
+Christianity teaches that "we are born into sin".
+It IS true that we are born into this syndrome of blaming ourselves.
 Probably for everyone of us when something goes wrong, we do a quick gut-check to see if we are at least partly to blame.
 This is so wrongheaded and counter productive for being genuine and having good psychological and spiritual health.

 It is clear that the J-person blamed people for only two things, hypocrisy and not waking up and listening to him.